Being able to take a Kindle Fire screenshot is a really cool little tip or trick, one that has a lot of uses!

 Unfortunately, I seem to do this (photograph the volume bar) all the time, which amounts to a lot of frustration (and pictures to delete).
 So just be sure that if you do see the volume bar that you need to wait until it goes away and then try again.

-You'll need to go to your home screen and scroll the top menu options to the left.
+All you need to do is go to your home screen and tap the 'Photos' folder.

 From Your Computer